snsaiphoo/binf6110_assignment3/README.md

-# Comparative Shotgun Metagenomic Analysis of Gut Microbiomes in Vegans and Omnivores
+# Shotgun Metagenomic Analysis of Gut Microbiomes in Vegans and Omnivores

 ## Introduction